 Calabar is the capital of Cross River State, Nigeria.
 It’s a coastal city located in the southern part of the country where my family lives.

-I imagine that at some point, Kwa falls was properly maintained and saw a lot of visitors.
-Today, it’s deserted, run down and quite honestly not safe to visit.
-So why were we there?
-1) We were bored 2) We didn’t think it was THAT bad.
-I’ll be the first to tell you we were wrong; a challenge awaited us and we had no idea of its magnitude!
+I imagine that at some point Kwa falls was properly maintained and saw a lot of visitors.
+Today, it’s deserted, run down, and quite honestly not safe to visit – a fact we only became certain of after the visit.

 The caretaker, clothed in a light dress and flip-flops had obviously made the trip several times before.
 That’s the only explanation for her rapid steps and impressive climbing skills.
-The rest of us took it at our own pace, stopping to admire the surrounding environment, catch a breath when needed, and help the less nimble crew members.
-There were a lot of tricky areas, loose branches and steep slopes that required some serious skill to navigate.
+The rest of us took it at our own pace, stopping to admire the surrounding environment, catch a breath when needed, and help the less agile crew members.
+Loose branches, steep slopes, and slippery terrain required both care and skill to navigate.

-Kwa Falls, and the area surrounding it has quite a bit of potential that I would love to see the government work with.
+Kwa Falls, and the area surrounding it is beautiful and green.
 If it can’t be turned into a resort, it could at least be maintained regularly so that it’s safe to visit.